As founders, we often tend to work ridiculous hours in the hopes that more hours = more revenue. This is often not the case.

 For those that can meditate, that’s great.
 I’ve never been able to, but I clear my mind anyway by making sure that I have a system in place that logs all my To Dos.

 I can have 100 upcoming tasks, but as long as I’m confident that I won’t forget one (because I wrote it down) then I can sleep through the night.
-For this reasons I highly recommend having a system that you trust like Getting Things Done.
+For this reason I highly recommend having a system that you trust like Getting Things Done.
 But it doesn’t really matter what system it is so long as you trust it and it works for you.

 A piece of paper will do.